đ„ All The New Features In React

 Effect Cleanup Timing

 Users would perceive a lag in UI responsiveness during transitions or component unmounts.
-For example, removing a modal or switching views might take longer because the cleanup function execution blocked the screen update.
+For example, removing a modal or switching views might take longer because the cleanup function execution blocks the screen update.

 React 17 fixes this by making the cleanup function asynchronous.
 This improves performance.